 News organizations are generally permitted to film and take photographs in open areas of the campus.
-Journalists should contact the Media Services Department beforehand.
+Journalists should contact the Marketing & Public Relations department beforehand.
 News reporters and photographers should have media credentials to identify themselves and are expected to follow journalistic codes of conduct and ethics.